Keep your e-bikes safe even with the changing weather

 As technology molds the future, electronic devices like laptop computers, smartphones, and smart TVs are so close to completely redefining the way we live.
 These breakthroughs in many (if not all) fields make life so much more comfortable than it used to be.
 Take transportation for example, commuting in an urban set-up has never been easy.
 Even if you have your own private car, the odds of getting late for work are just about the same.
 We know that you just simply want to get away with the city’s hustle and bustle and reach your destinations quicker.
 But your regular bike cannot do that for you without looking so drained and washed out, can it?
 So it’s out with the old and in with the new because electric bikes are now here to save you from your everyday transportation problems.

 All electric bike users know how convenient it is to use one.
 Not only do you get the benefits of getting more fit and healthier, but you also get to have your own service vehicle to go to work or anywhere for that matter.
 It allows you to squeeze in through the heavy traffic and climb through steeper slopes without getting too exhausted pedaling because of its electric pedal assistance feature.
 Electric bikes have become part of people’s daily habits.
+But in the case that you don't have one yet, here are some reasons why you should get an electric bike.
 Whether it’s for leisure or transportation purposes, people are using e-bikes every day, everywhere in the world.

 But the world, as we know it, is constantly changing in all aspects.
 One thing you can never tell is the weather.
 Today’s weather is so unpredictable, one minute it’s sunny, the next it’s pouring hard.
 And we all know that water and electricity do not mix well, so now you’re probably worrying about your e-bike, and maybe the question has already crossed your mind: can electric bikes get wet?
 The answer to that is yes, but just like most electronic devices, electric bikes are water-resistant.
 They are not waterproof.
 Being water-resistant means being able to resist the penetration of water only up to a certain degree, while being waterproof, as the term suggests, being impervious to water.
 So how do you know the extent of an electric bike’s water-resistance?